alelievr/Modern-Rendering-Introduction/EuclideanSpace.md

 ![](Media/Recordings/Euclidean%20Space%2002.gif)

 The last thing missing we need to choose before starting to place objects into our space is the handedness, this mean in which direction our axises points.
-Since this course is built upon the [Bevy](https://bevyengine.org/) engine, we'll adopt the right-handed Y-up convention.
+Since this course is built using D3D12 as main graphic API, we'll adopt the left-handed Y-up convention.
 Imagine your right hand with your thumb pointing along the X-axis, your index finger along the Y-axis (pointing upwards), and your middle finger curled along the Z-axis.
 This configuration defines the positive direction for each axis.

 ![Handedness](Media/Images/handedness.png) (source: [Bevy documentation](https://bevy-cheatbook.github.io/fundamentals/coords.html))